laurakcleve/meal-app/README.md

-An app for tracking your groceries, the food in your fridge, and the meals you can make with it.
+An app for tracking your grocery purchases, the food in your fridge, and the meals you can make with it.

 Built using PostgreSQL, Go, GraphQL, Apollo Client, React, and Styled Components.